DCC-EX/dcc-ex.github.io/docs/ex-rail/creating-elements.rst

 For |conductor-text| we are assume you are use a single Mega2560 for Sensors and use a PCA9685 Servo/Signal board for Turnouts and LED Signals.

-Mega2560 Processor board
+On the Mega2560 Processor board:

-Sensors and optional Momentary push buttons. place IR Infrared or Optical sensors Output wire on Dpins 22, 23 & 24 sensors  one wire to Gnd and for the IR sensor a third wire to 5v pin.
+Place IR Infrared or Optical sensors Output wire on Dpins 22, 23, 24 ...
+62. One wire to Gnd and for the IR sensor a third wire to 5v pin.

 Software -  Sensors
 -------------------

 TODO

+don't actually require anything special to be configured in advnce of using them in an automation.

+use in automation as AT(DpinNo) or AT(-DpinNo)

 Adding Signals
 ==============